Cyberfortress-Labs/Cyberfortress-SmartXDR-Core/README.md

 - RAG-based question answering with knowledge base
 - Semantic caching for improved response times
-- Support for OpenAI and Gemini models
+- Support for OpenAI models
 - Customizable prompts for different use cases

 ### IOC Enrichment